projectinnovatenewark/csx2/workshops/workshop_1/pi_setup.md

 In this workshop, you (the student) will assemble the Raspberry Pi single-board computer and install the necessary software for the rest of the semester.

-In your package, you should find:
+In your package, you will find:

-- a Raspberry Pi Desktop Kit containing:
+- Raspberry Pi Desktop Kit containing:
     - A 8GB Raspberry Pi 4 MOdel B
     - 16 GB MicroSD Card w/ NOOBS
     - Raspberry Pi Keyboard